david-a-parry/columnSelector/README.md

         Use this delimiter in output instead of input delimiter.

     -h,--help
-        Show this message and exit
+        Show help information and exit